-The Kaimei is the first research vessel to capture 2D and 3D images of a subject's internal structure.
-The vessel will perform research using a three-mode, multi-channel seismic system, which allows it to conduct high-resolution 2D and 3D surveys.
+The Kaimei is the first research vessel to capture 2D and 3D images of a subject’s internal structure.
+The vessel can perform research using a three-mode, multi-channel seismic system, which allows it to conduct high-resolution 2D and 3D surveys.

 Sampling equipment on-board Kaimei